-Xfinity Mobile offers coverage over Verizon’s 4G LTE network.
-Verizon has the most extensive wireless network in the United States so Xfinity Mobile subscribers will receive solid coverage in most areas.
-The following coverage map can be found on Xfinity Mobile’s website:
+Xfinity Mobile offers coverage over Verizon’s network.
+Verizon has the most extensive cellular network in the United States, so Xfinity Mobile subscribers will experience solid coverage in most areas.1 Before signing up for Xfinity Mobile, I strongly suggest checking coverage at your location using Xfinity Mobile’s coverage tool.

 The light red color marks areas where Verizon relies on roaming agreements with operators of other 4G networks.
 I expect most of these networks are part of Verizon’s LTEiRA program that aims to extend Verizon’s coverage profile into rural America.